HAPS Selection for Hybrid RF/FSO Satellite Networks: Signals and System Model

-We consider a dual-hop hybrid SatCom system where an LEO satellite ($S$) seeks to communicate with a GS ($G$) through the best intermediate HAPS ($H$) node, as depicted in Fig.~1.
-A direct link between $S$ and $G$ is unavailable due to atmospheric attenuation between them.
-In this model, $H$ acts as a DF relay node and transmits its information using parallel RF and FSO links.
-In the first phase of the communication, $S$ selects the HAPS denoted by ($H_J$) that can provide the best channel characteristics among $N$ HAPS to improve the overall performance.
-In the second phase, $H_J$ decodes the $S$ signal and forwards it to $G$ using hybrid RF/FSO communication.
-At the ground level, selection combining (SC) is adopted to maximize the utilization of the channel spectrum and to enhance the system as it outputs an SNR equal to the maximum SNR of the two RF and FSO branches \cite{2018selection}.
-In this setup, the FSO links follow exponentiated Weibull (EW) fading, whereas the RF link is modeled with the shadowed-Rician distribution.
+{We consider a hybrid cooperative SatCom model consisting of an LEO satellite ($S$), a ground station ($G$), and $N$ DF HAPS ($H$) nodes distributed randomly as depicted in Figure~1.
+The direct link between $S$ and $G$ is unavailable due to atmospheric attenuation or heavy shadowing.
+In this setup, $S$ selects the HAPS node denoted by ($H_J$) that can provide the best channel characteristics, based on the channel state information (CSI) feedback from the HAPS nodes.
+In the first hop, $S$ transmits its information to $H_J$ by using FSO communication.
+In the second hop, $H_J$ decodes the optical received signal and forwards it to $G$ by using hybrid RF/FSO communication.
+At the destination node $G$, the received signal with the highest SNR is selected to maximize the utilization of the channel spectrum.
+In the $S$ to $H_J$ communication, the Doppler shift effect can be reduced to enable reliable communication.
+Furthermore, due to the appealing quasi-stationary position of the HAPS node, tracking and precision problems can be ignored, as well as the introduction of the Doppler shift at the GS.} In this setup, the FSO links follow exponentiated Weibull (EW) fading, whereas the RF link is modeled with the shadowed-Rician distribution.
 Table $\RN{1}$ summarizes all the parameters used in the paper.